koutianqi/koutianqi.github.io/_pages/about.md

 _:speech_balloon: Publication_
 -----
 • _<span style="color:red">Forthcoming in FAccT'24</span>_ Tianqi Kou.
 2024.
 From Model Performance to Claim: How a Change of Focus in Machine Learning Replicability Can Help Bridge the Responsibility Gap.
-In The 2024 ACM Conference on Fairness, Accountability, and Transparency (FAccT ’24), June 03–06, 2024, Rio de Janeiro, Brazil.
-ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3630106.3658951 [[<span style="color:red">preprint</span>](https://philpapers.org/rec/KOUFMP)]
+In The 2024 ACM Conference on Fairness, Accountability, and Transparency (FAccT ’24). [[<span style="color:red">preprint</span>](https://philpapers.org/rec/KOUFMP)]

 _:loudspeaker: <span style="color:red">News</span>_